WhiteHatCyberus/SNORT-GUI/README.md

 <br>
 # 1. KDD Cup 1999
 This database contains a standard set of data to be audited, which includes a wide variety of intrusions simulated in a military network environment.
+The competition task was to build a network intrusion detector, a predictive model capable of distinguishing between ''bad’’ connections, called intrusions or attacks, and “good” normal connections.

 # Connect with me
 Connect @WhCyberus @SleetyGeorge on Linkedin, Twitter.
 See you ;)